Index

 Children who have missed 10% or more of all half-day sessions are deemed to be persistently absent from school.

 During 2022/23, pupil absence was statistically significantly higher in Hull compared to England (7.8% versus 7.4% of half-day sessions missed).
+The percentage of persistent absentees for primary and secondary school pupils were both statistically significantly higher in Hull compared to England.

 Compared with benchmark